LucasH-HJH/ID_S10227850_LucasHo_Assg1/README.md

   - The submission form allows recruiters to send an email to me.
 It includes a thank you message when a submission is successful.

 ### Features Left to Implement
-- None as of now.
+- None left as of now.

 ## Technologies Used
 - HTML
-  - 1 of the 3 base languages for WebDev
+  - 1 of the 3 base languages for Web Development
 - CSS
-  - 1 of the 3 base languages for WebDev
+  - 1 of the 3 base languages for Web Development
 - JavaScript
-  - 1 of the 3 base languages for WebDev
+  - 1 of the 3 base languages for Web Development

 ## Testing
 1. Header Navigation bar